4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Days 10-12

-You can take the bus from Dambulla to Kandy and you can choose from a local bus or an A/C bus.
+You can take the bus from Dambulla to Kandy, either a local bus or an A/C bus.

-Typically for transport in Sri Lanka, there isn’t much in the way of time tables or information.
+Typically, there isn’t much information about transport in Sri Lanka in the way of timetables.
 Your best bet is to ask the hotel staff or tuk-tuk drivers about bus options.

 How long to stay in Kandy?

-Many people will tell you that one day in Kandy is enough time there and in many ways, they are bang on the money.
+Many people will tell you that one day in Kandy is enough time there and they are bang on the money in many ways.

-However, if you are looking to travel slowly around Sri Lanka I would recommend booking mid-range priced accommodation outside of Kandy and relaxing for a couple of days before your next journey.
+However, if you want to travel slowly around Sri Lanka, I recommend booking mid-range priced accommodation outside of Kandy and relaxing for a couple of days before your next journey.

 Kandy Accommodation